Promoting a Safer Church

 The Parish will:

-Each person working within this Church community will agree to abide by this policy and the guidance established by this church.
+Each person working within this Church community will be required to abide by this policy and the guidance established by St Peter’s, Yateley.